How to Access Your Home Assistant files via Network Share

 Know your LAN details

-Keep SMB access LAN-only.
+Keep SMB access to LAN only.

 Install Samba share